Accountability and TransparencyUpdated on 30 Jan 2024

-The foundations have to an established track record of sharing Malaysiakini’s vision of a free press – one that reports issues of public concern without fear or favour, and has the courage to hold the powers-that-be accountable in order to promote freedom of speech, social justice and democracy.
+The foundations have an established track record of sharing Malaysiakini’s vision of a free press – one that reports issues of public concern without fear or favour and has the courage to hold the powers that be accountable in order to promote freedom of speech, social justice and democracy.

 In line with the above, these foundations will not interfere with Malaysiakini’s independent reporting in any way or form.

-All grants are below 10% of Malaysiakini’s total budget to ensure that the website is not reliant on any single source of funds.
+All grants are below 10 percent of Malaysiakini’s total budget to ensure that the website is not reliant on any single source of funds.